SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/02-SOLID-Principles.md

 In other words, class behavior should remind **unchanged during the life of our application**.

-In the Angular context, a certain component in **our app should have only one mission**, which is to represent **certain data using templates**, together to ensure the communication between a **component and template**.
+In the Angular context, a certain component in **an app should have only one mission**, which is to represent **certain data using templates**, together to ensure the communication between a **component and template**.

 A component should **not make an HTTP call**, then modify data, then sen those data, etc., which is not in the **context of Angular's component**.

-This job is performed by services, which is the topic of the next section.
+This job is performed by **services**, which is the topic of the next section.

 [/slide]